Proton radius puzzle: Data analysis method

 In one of the attempts to resolve the puzzle without new physics, Alarcón et al. (2018) of Jefferson Lab have proposed that a different technique to fit the experimental scattering data, in a theoretically as well as analytically justified manner, produces a proton charge radius from the existing electron scattering data that is consistent with the muonic hydrogen measurement.
 Effectively, this approach attributes the cause of the proton radius puzzle to a failure to use a theoretically motivated function for the extraction of the proton charge radius from the experimental data.
-Another recent paper has pointed out how a simple, yet theory motivated change to previous fits will also give the smaller radius.
+Another recent paper has pointed out how a simple, yet theory-motivated change to previous fits will also give the smaller radius.

-2019 measurements
+More recent spectroscopic measurements

+In 2017 a new approach using a cryogenic hydrogen and Doppler-free laser excitation to prepare the source for spectroscopic measurements; this gave results ~5% smaller than the previously accepted spectroscopic values with much smaller statistical errors.
+This result was close to the 2010 muon spectroscopy result.
+These authors suggest that the older spectroscopic analysis did not include quantum interference effects that alter the shape of the hydrogen lines.

+In 2019, another experiment for the spectroscopy Lamb shift used a variation of Ramsey interferometry that does not require the Rydberg constant to analyze.
+Its result, 0.833 fm, agreed with the smaller 2010 value once more.

+More recent electron–proton scattering measurements

-In September 2019, Bezginov et al. reported the remeasurement of the proton's charge radius for electronic hydrogen and found a result consistent with Pohl's value for muonic hydrogen.
-In November W. Xiong et al. reported a similar result using extremely low momentum transfer electron scattering.
+Also in 2019 W. Xiong et al. reported a similar result using extremely low momentum transfer electron scattering.

 Their results support the smaller proton charge radius, but do not explain why the results before 2010 came out larger.
 It is likely future experiments will be able to both explain and settle the proton radius puzzle.